AlexLangdon/Boards/README.md

 # Boards

-A note taking web app made with Angular 4, Express, SQL and Material design libraries.
+A note-taking web app made with Angular 4, Express, SQL and Material design libraries.
 Tested with Karma, Mocha and Chai.

+#### Functionality:
+-	Add tags and categorise notes into boards
+-	Standard create, read, update, delete operations for notes, tags and boards
+-	Apply a filter to only show notes that have a certain tag/board
+-	Setting a note colour
+-	Drag + drop interface

+*Note - See the dev branch for some unimplemented components such as notes with list items*

 ## Running locally

-To run locally requires setting up the frontend, database and API servers as given below.
+To run locally requires setting up and running the frontend, database and API servers as given below.
 It is recommended to have npm and Node version 8 installed beforehand.

 ### Frontend